maduce/fosscad-repo/Rifles/AR-15-Tailhook_Arm_Brace-Scorp/README.md

 Scorp and Brydun

 #### Description
 This is a very compact pistol brace that fits an AR-15 buffer tube.
 It is partly inspired by the Gear Head Works Tailhook MOD 1 arm brace.
 There are also stl files in the STL folder for a longer MOD 2 arm brace version.
+This brace is also compatible with CZ Scorpion and Kriss Vector with the correct adapters.

 #### Parts List